 By Giorgio Pintzas Monzani

-Analyzing the origins of a product such as pasta and looking for a point of origin of its birth would be almost impossible.
+Analyzing the origins of a product such as pasta and looking for the point of origin of its birth would be almost impossible.

 It is a traditional recipe in practically every culture and people on the planet.
 Just like bread, it starts from a dough with the most ancient ingredients ever produced and consumed in human history.